RSCC Policies & Guidelines

 - Daily Parking Fees

-- If an employee is required to leave their office on college business and later returns the same day, the actual additional charge required to park will be reimbursed up to the maximum indicated in the addendum.
+- If an employee is required to leave their office on college business and later returns the same day, the actual additional charge required to park will be reimbursed up to the maximum indicated (see Addendum).

 - Those employees required to utilize commercial parking facilities in the daily performance of duties, or while on travel status, will be allowed reimbursement for actual costs.